-Compact: You can compress the existing disk to expand the capacity of the virtual disk.
+- Compact: You can compress the existing disk to expand the virtual disk’s capacity.

-With the Inspect option, you can check the location where the virtual disk is stored, its name, maximum file size, current file size.
-To delete the vHDD from the VM and add a new virtual HDD, you can first click the Remove button and then add a new disk with Add.
+With the Inspect option, you can check the location where the virtual disk is stored, its name, maximum file size, and current file size.
+To delete the vHDD from the VM and add a new virtual HDD, click the Remove button and add a new disk with Add.

 Step 10: Quality of Service